tencentyun/intlcloud-documents/yehe_doc/数据库/TDSQL MySQL 版/产品简介/应用场景_intl_en.md

 As the service platform sustains access requests from customers, extremely high service quality and performance are required.
 Traditional databases cannot support such access and use.
 TDSQL for MySQL boasts ultra-high performance, scalability, and strong sync capabilities, effectively ensuring the service quality and data consistency on the platform.

 ## Cost-effective Commercial Database Solution
-In order to support massive data storage and high-concurrence database access, government agencies, large enterprises, and banks are extremely dependent on minicomputers and high-end storage.
+In order to support massive data storage and high-concurrence database access, large enterprises, and banks are extremely dependent on minicomputers and high-end storage.
 Internet companies can achieve the same or even higher capabilities of commercial databases with low-cost x86 servers and open-source software.

 TDSQL for MySQL is suitable for various scenarios such as national or provincial business system aggregation, large ecommerce and channel platforms, internet banking services, and trading systems.